"You should sell these!" has been a common reaction to these bars lately.

-So I thought I'd share the 'Love' this holiday season.
+So I thought I'd share the 'Love' with you this holiday season.
 These bars are substantial and very satisfying when you need a good snack to keep you going.
 Why not make a batch to have on hand for when you venture out to the stores?
-Or as a secret stash for that holiday event in case there is nothing safe for you to eat?
+Or as a secret stash for that holiday event in case there’s nothing safe for you to eat?
 Or share the love and make a special batch for someone who's putting in the overtime and could use a pick me up?
-(Come to think of it, I may very well give these instead of cookies this year!)

 I send the pumpkin seeds for a spin in the mini chop before adding them to the mix.
 Don't go crazy and turn them into pumpkin seed butter.
 You just want them to be chopped up a bit.
 It makes for a creamier texture to the bars and also makes the seeds easier to digest.
 If you prefer more of a crunch, however, you can certainly leave them whole.
 (And don't worry about cleaning the mini chop before adding the wet ingredients to it.
 It's all going into the same mix!)

 The sweetness of the bars will vary depending on how ripe your bananas are.
 If my bananas are still bright yellow and don't show the brown flecks and bruises yet, I will usually add an extra tablespoon of maple syrup to the mix.

 The coconut oil is a breeze to work with in the summer months, but in cooler weather you’ll want to warm it up a bit so it mixes well with the wet ingredients.